SNPGuard/snp-guard/README.md

 If you want to copy any additional files to the initramfs, you may set the `ROOTFS_EXTRA_FILES` env var to a whitespace separated list of files.
 The initramfs is placed in `./build/binaries/`.
 The binaries for the attestation process are in
 `./attestation_server/target/debug/`

+### Second Stage Code Image

+#### Optional: Create new VM image
+In this section we create a new ubuntu VM image, using the cloud image provided by ubuntu as well the cloud-init tool to automate the deployment

+1) `cd create-vm-scripts`
+2) Run `./create-new-vm.sh -out-vm-image sevsnptest.qcow2` to create a new disk with an uncofigured ubuntu as well as a cloud-init config blob.
+See "-help" for optional paramters
+3) To apply the configuration, you need to boot the VM once using `sudo qemu-system-x86_64 -enable-kvm -m 1024 -net nic -net user -hda ./sevsnptest.qcow2 -hdb ./config-blob.img  -nographic`.
+Check that you can login with the user and password that you configured.
+The config is applied permanently to `sevsnptest.qcow2`, i.e. you can use the image standalone afterwards.

+#### Encrypt the VM's disk
+TODO: use scripts to convert

 ## References
 [1] https://github.com/AMDESE/AMDSEV/tree/snp-latest